shurcooL/git-branches/README.md

   wip/get-tweet-body
 ```

-Now, run `go get -u github.com/shurcooL/git-branches` on any machine with Go installed, and then:
+Now, run `go install github.com/shurcooL/git-branches@latest` on any machine with Go installed, and then:

 ```
 $ git-branches